marinier/androidtempfiletest/README.md

 This application was created using the Gluon Mobile Eclipse plugin (single view project).
 The versions of the various dependencies and plugins have been updated to their latest versions.
 I also added storage permissions to `AndroidManifest.xml`.
 The temporary file creation happens in `GluonApplication`'s constructor.

-I am building with [Gluon GraalVM 22.0.0.3](https://github.com/gluonhq/graal/releases/tag/gluon-22.0.0.3-Final), the JDK 17 version, on both Windows and Linux.
+I have tried building with various versions of GraalVM 22:
+* Oracle GraalVM CE 22.0.0.2 JDK 11
+* Oracle GraalVM CE 22.0.0.2 JDK 17
+* Gluon GraalVM 22.0.0.3 JDK 11
+* Gluon GraalVM 22.0.0.3 JDK 17

+The JDK 11 versions work.
+The JDK 17 versions do not.
+This has been reproduced on phones running Android 10, 11, and 12.

 ## Reproducing the issue
-This is a maven project, so in Linux to run do this:
+This is a maven project, so in Linux (I used an Ubuntu 20.04 VM) to run do this:

 ```
 mvn -Pandroid gluonfx:build gluonfx:package gluonfx:install gluonfx:nativerun
 ```

-or on Windows from a VS Native x64-bit Prompt do this:
+The temp file is created during `GluonApplication`'s constructor and a message is printed with the result.

+It appears to work with the JDK 11 versions of GraalVM 22 (both Oracle's and Gluon's), but not with the JDK 17 versions of either.

+When it works it looks like this (buried among all the output):

 ```
-mvn gluonfx:build gluonfx:nativerun
+[Tue.
+Feb.
+08 14:34:16 EST 2022][INFO] [SUB] D/GraalCompiled(11718): Created temp file at: /data/user/0/com.gluonapplication.gluonmobilesingleviewproject/9221306799863213037.tmp
 ```

-The temp file is created during construction and a message is printed with the result.

-On Windows 10 it works.
-On Android it fails and prints an exception stack trace:
+When it fails it looks like this:

 ```
 [Tue.
 Feb.
 08 13:39:45 EST 2022][INFO] [SUB] D/GraalCompiled( 5369): Failed to create temp file